 While it seems to limit your pages designs by keeping them simple, there are several tactics you can use to decrease HTTP requests to relieve your browser.

-- Reduce the amount of images you use - If you find some of your pages are fairly image heavy, try removing some, especially if there file sizes are big.
-This may not only help reduce image HTTP requests, but may improve your UX by removing distracting images that don’t correspond to your written content.
+Reduce the number of images you use - If you find some of your pages are fairly image-heavy, try removing some, especially if their file sizes are big.
+This may not only help reduce image HTTP requests but may improve your UX by removing distracting images that don’t correspond to your written content.

 More than likely, many of your users will not be in close proximity to your web server.

 Reducing this distance by spreading your content across a variety of geographically dispersed servers just isn’t a viable option, and will a bit too complicated to implement.

 This is where a content delivery network (CDN) comes in.
 A CDN is a collection of web servers distributed across multiple locations so content can be more efficiently delivered to users.
 CDNs are typically used for static content or files that do need to be touched once uploaded.